rpm-software-management/rpm/docs/manual/spec.md

 #### Prefixes (or Prefix)

 Specify prefixes this package may be installed into, used to make packages relocatable.
 Very few packages are.
+See [Relocatable Packages](relocatable.md) for details.

 #### DocDir